Special Use Permit

 Joe Riley Day-Use Area

-This is one of our the smaller day-use areas, perfect for family gatherings.
-In addition to the reservable shelter, Joe Riley Day-Use Area has a playground, large barbeque grill, view of Lake Mendocino and easy access to our 18-hole disc golf course located just up the hill at the Overlook Day-Use Area.
-Don't know how to play disc golf?
-Visit our Disc Golf Course page.
+This is one of our smaller day-use areas, perfect for intimate family gatherings.
+There is no reservable shelter here; it is always on a first-come, first-served basis.
+There is a playground, large barbeque grill, view of Lake Mendocino and easy access to our 18-hole disc golf course located just up the hill at the Overlook Day-Use Area.

 Pros Cons